GusttavoCDN/42_basecamp/rush_01/readme.md

 - [x] The table size should be a digit from 4 to 9
 - [x] The total size of the string must be the table (size * size) bytes.
 - [x] The string should have only digits from 1 to 4.
-- [] The program should fail if receives more than 1 parameter.
-- [] The program should fail if not receive parameter.
+- [x] The program should fail if not receive parameter.

 First Step : Decid the size of board